masungwon/argo/README.md

 ## Argo Digital

 A web application that allows underwriters to easily navigate an insurance database.
-Built with JavaScript/Node.js, AngularJS, Express, Node-MySQL, Blurbird, and Semantic UI.
+Built with JavaScript/Node, Angular, Express, Node-MySQL, Blurbird, and Semantic UI.

 ## Installation